 How many of us just cannot wait to get home for wine o’clock whilst the dinner is cooking to wash away the stressors of the day.
 Well, I’m sorry to do it to you but alcohol is not really washing away your stressors of the day.
 Alcohol is putting your liver under huge stress and alcohol is extremely high in sugars!
 You will find eliminating or reducing your alcohol intake will allow you to think clearer, have more energy, and help with your hormone imbalance.

 Walking is the single most effective thing you can do for your wellbeing, there have been many studies done and all show the huge benefits of walking or moderate exercise.
 So you don’t have to go pump iron at the gym, well if that’s your thing that’s ok too.
 Walking helps to increase your HDL cholesterol which is your good cholesterol, this helps to correct the good and bad cholesterol balance.
 So, enjoy walking every day, make it apart of your daily routine by getting up early and going for a walk before work, parking further away, and walking, just a couple of quick and easy ways to get started.

 - Manage Your Stress

-Weight gain and Hormonal imbalance is extremely frustrating for those experiencing it, using these simple lifestyle adjustments you can kick start your weight loss journey and a big difference to your PCOS, Endometriosis and Menopause.
+Weight gain and Hormonal imbalance are extremely frustrating for those experiencing it, using these simple lifestyle adjustments you can kick start your weight loss journey and a big difference to your PCOS, Endometriosis, and Menopause.

-Do you need a personalised hormonal health or weight loss plan?
-I offer Weight loss and Hormone Health Packages tailored to stressed out busy women who need to make change, to book a FREE 30-minute discovery call Click Here.
+Do you need a personalized hormonal health or weight loss plan?
+I offer Weight loss and Hormone Health Packages tailored to stressed-out busy women who need to make a change, to book a FREE 30-minute discovery call.